Faeryn/OutwardBetterInventory/README.md

 # Better Inventory

 ## Features
 Option to show item base price in inventory.
+Items with golden value number are trade items - their buy and sell price is the same (such as gold bars and gems).

 Item context menu (right click) additions:
 - ``Salvage``: This is functionally equivalent to putting the item into the crafting menu and attempting to "craft" it.